Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs on Random Graph Models

-So the Proposition is true on all the $\Lambda_{W,P}^{(l)}$, thus also true on $\Theta_{W,P}^{(L)}$ by composition.
-For the invariant case, it is clear from Assumption~\ref{ass: change of variable on omega} that $\RRR$ is $H$-invariant.
+So the Proposition is true on all the $\mathcal{L}_{W,P}^{(l)}$, thus also true on $\Theta_{W,P}^{(L)}$ by composition.
+For the invariant case, it is clear from~\cref{ass: change of variable on omega} that $\RRR$ is $H$-invariant.
 The fact that the composition of an equivariant map followed by an invariant map is invariant yields the result. \end{proof}

-In the following are some examples of cMPGNN.
-The reader will of course see the intuitive connection to the previous Examples \ref{ex: 1}, \ref{ex: 2}, \ref{ex: 3} and \ref{ex: 4}.
-In the next section, we will precisely see in what sense Examples \ref{ex: 1} to \ref{ex: 4}, when applied on random graphs and as $n$ grows large, converge to the following cMPGGNs.
+In the following, are some examples of cMPGNN.
+The reader will, of course, see the intuitive connection to the previous~\cref{ex: 1,ex: 2,ex: 3,ex: 4,ex: 5} In the next section, we will precisely see in what sense~\cref{ex: 1,ex: 2,ex: 3,ex: 4,ex: 5}, when applied on random graphs and as $n$ grows large, converge to the following cMPGNNs.